-Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
+- Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities (RCPD) via the RCPD website or via phone (517-884-7273).
 Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation ("VISA") form.
-Students must be registered with RCPD in order to obtain a VISA

-- Students must inform Dr. Leinninger regarding any accommodations needed at the start of the semester, and must provide their RCPD-issued VISA. - Accommodation arrangements must be made at least 2 weeks prior to the exam or final.
+Students must be registered with RCPD in order to obtain a VISA - Students must inform Dr. Leinninger regarding any accommodations needed at the start of the semester, and must provide their RCPD-issued VISA. - Accommodation arrangements must be made at least 2 weeks prior to the exam or final.
 Requests received after this date will be honored whenever possible, but cannot be guaranteed.

-Accommodations for COVID-19 and other Serious Health Conditions
+Accommodations for COVID-19, Serious Health Conditions, Significant Life Events

-- COVID-19: If you have been sick with COVID-19 symptoms, have tested positive for COVID-19, or have been potentially exposed to someone with COVID-19 please follow CDC guidance to self-isolate or stay home.
-Accommodations will be made for any student who must miss class due to COVID-19 illness or self-isolation so that it will not harm their performance or put them at a disadvantage in the class.
-Contact Dr. Leinninger to arrange accommodations. - Other Serious Health Conditions: Contact Dr. Leinninger to discuss and arrange accommodations.
+If you are ill with COVID-19 or another serious illness, or have an emergency or significant life event that prevents you from participating in the course: Accommodations will be made for any student who must miss class due to a serious health situation, emergency or significant life event so that it will not harm their performance or put them at a disadvantage in the class.
+Contact Dr. Leinninger to discuss accommodations.